Comprehensive exams are taken in May or November.

 - Notify graduatestudies.music [at] mcgill.ca of your intent to take the exams next semester by:

 - Consists of questions exploring the historical, practical and theoretical aspects of the proposed dissertation research topic.
 Questions are intended to develop a broad, multidisciplinary perspective on your topic and answers could form the basis for the background portions (i.e., related literature) of the PhD dissertation.

 - The exam is written over a three month period, from the start of the semester.
-Anticipated length for each question is 5-20 pages (typed, double-spaced, 11-pt); total: 40-60 pages.
+Anticipated length for each question is 5-20 pages (typed, double-spaced, 11-pt); total: 40-60 pages (not including References).

 - Duration: Two to three hours.